OutSystems/docs-product/src/ref/apis/auto/dbcleaner-api.final.md

 ModuleId
 :   Type: optional, Integer.
     The module identifier.
-If not specified, returns module versions of all modules.
+If not specified, deletes module versions of all modules.

 MaxNumberOfVersions
 :   Type: optional, Integer.
     The maximum number of versions to get.
-If not specified, returns the oldest 100 module versions.
+If not specified, deletes the oldest 100 module versions.
 Set to 0 (zero) to get all the module versions.

 *Outputs*